exercism/docs/building/tracks/README.md

 We've added some further rules today to try and avoid this behaviour.
 I'll explain the logic in both directions:

-Solutions **will not** be retested if:
+Solutions **will not** be retested if the merged commit either:

-- You add `[no important files changed]` into the PR's commit body.
+- only touches docs, hints, `.meta`, or other files that users don't interact with
-- You only touch docs, hints, `.meta`, or other files that users don't interact with.
+- or contains `[no important files changed]` in the commit body.

 Solutions **will** be re-tested if: